 - About 96% of the users use social media

-- The social media usage accounts to 42% of the total screen time
+- Social media usage accounts to 42% of the total screen time

 - About 95% of the users own a Facebook account, 54% of which are active users